tunasmoothie/k26som-plnx-setup/README.md

 # SD Card Setup
 Petalinux requires a specific configuration of partitions and filesystems on the boot SD card.
-This tutorial will guide you through the process of configuring it on a linux-based OS.
+This tutorial will guide you through the process of setting up the SD card and loading the boot files from your petalinux-build.

 View the current partition schemes using `sudo fdisk -l`.